Glimesh/api-docs/Topics/chat/Websockets.md

 Glimesh uses WebSockets to allow for constant communication between you and the chat API.
 To connect to a chat you will need an access token or a client ID.
 Keep in mind that using a client ID will keep you in read-only mode for chat environments.
 The access token must have the `chat` scope to post messages.

+> If you are testing you can use [client credentials](/api-docs/docs/authentication/accesstoken/clientcredentials/) to get an access token.
+This will allow you to talk as your own account without going through the entire auth process.

 ## Preparing the Connection